cmondi151/cmondi151/README.md

 # Introduction
 ---
 In today’s information-rich society, many organizations have started practicing data-driven decision-making (DDDM).
-This practice has a more transformative impact on businesses compared to traditional methods; a focus on the underlying data can turn complicated observations, patterns, and behaviors into meaningful insights.
-As more and more information becomes available year over year, there will always be the endless improvement regarding how we utilize data to make positive, ethical decisions.
+This practice has a more transformative impact on companies compared to traditional methods; a focus on the underlying data can turn complicated observations, patterns, and behaviors into meaningful insights.
+As information becomes more and more accessible overtime, there will always be the endless improvement regarding how we utilize data to make positive, ethical decisions.

-My name is Colin and I have a passion for data due to the benefits it can provide us.
-By that I mean data can help us predict the future and potential outcomes of our decisions.
-Having this understanding can make the world a better place for all of us, and that's why I pursued a carrer in data.
+My name is Colin and I have a passion for data because it helps us 1) make more intelligent decisions and 2) better predict potential outcomes of our decisions.
+These two capabilities alone can play a significant role in our efforts to make this world a better, safer place across all aspects of life, and that's why I pursued a career in data.

 I've provided a handful of projects I completed while participating in a 12-week data science bootcamp.
 I hope this portrays the power of data so please enjoy!